 long opinion, (con ego)

+Hey Iancho!
 Nice to hear from you even if your English leaves something to be desired.
 I want to recapsulize what I said under the heading doo doo.

 2. Given # 1, all of us would trade it for the opportunity to call our roll twice in a match.
 Because luck always beats skill in the short run!